mijo-gracanin/napster-ios-sdk/README.md

 ## Installation

-1. Drag `NapsterKit.framework` and `NapsterKit.bundle` into your project directory and then into Xcode.
+1. Drag `NapsterKit.framework` and `NapsterKit.bundle` into your project Xcode project
+2. Open project settings for a target and in General tab add NapsterKit.framework to "Embeded Binaries" and "Linked Frameworks and Libraries"
+3. Open Build Phases tab and add NapsterKit.bundle to "Copy Bundle Resources" phase
-2. Add `#import <NapsterKit/NapsterKit.h>` in your target's `Prefix.pch` (or other project-wide common header).
+4. Add `#import <NapsterKit/NapsterKit.h>` in your target's `Prefix.pch` (or other project-wide common header)
-3. Add `-ObjC` to Other Linker Flags for your target.
+5. Add `-ObjC` to Other Linker Flags for your target
-4. Add `AudioToolbox.framework`, `CoreData.framework`, `SystemConfiguration.framework`, `CoreGraphics.framework` and `AVFoundation.framework` to your target.
+6. Add `AudioToolbox.framework`, `CoreData.framework`, `SystemConfiguration.framework`, `CoreGraphics.framework` and `AVFoundation.framework` to your target's "Linked Frameworks and Libraries"

 ## Setting Your App’s OAuth Consumer Key